 - U.S. District Court, Eastern and Southern Districts of New York

-Represented the country’s largest volume CMBS special servicer in a multitude of Chapter 11 real estate cases.
+Former in-house counsel at LNR Partners, LLC, the country's largest volume CMBS special servicer.
+Continue to represent the servicer in a number of bankruptcy and real estate matters across the country.

 Represented $60 million revenue-generating construction company in out-of-court restructuring.